hoanhan101/gray/_drafts/2020-05-25-design-data-intensive-apps.md

 ---
 layout: post
 title: Martin Kleppmann, Designing Data-Intensive Applications
-summary: Principles and the practicalities of data systems and how to build data-intensive applications.
+summary: Principles and practicalities of data systems and how to build data-intensive applications.
 category: System-design-notes
 tags: [architecture]
 ---